 The more they hear that poverty is a sin, this will encourage them to do the unexpected.
 If poverty is a sin, then anyone who dies in poverty will go to hell.
 Is that the implication?
 In as much as it has been assumed religiously that no sinner will be welcomed by God on judgment day.
 Hence, all those in poverty will be cast out.
 If God should judge by using this criterion, then He won’t be God anymore.
 Yet, man tend to hide himself under the umbrella of God by saying, “Poverty is a sin” whereas He has not said so.
 Is it their wish to be in poverty?
 How will something bad be convenient for them?
 Yet, the best thing some set of individuals can do is to frustrate and add to their disaster.

 Is it their choice?
 If you were to be given the opportunity to choose anything in life,will you choose poverty?
 What will come to your mind is wealth.
 I need to make it clear in my few words, I don’t know maybe I am right, afterall everyone is entitled to express or postulate opinions.
 I want the audience to follow every line, because it might and might not involve a critical thinking.
 Check this below

 Truth be told, all what the world has been saying is, money.
 What makes you go out everyday?
-Some might say, “I don’t even care about the money, but it’s just that I am passionate about it”.
-At the end, what will be the result?
-If money will not end it, then be ready to create a nation of poverty.
+Some might say, “I don’t even care about the money, but it’s just that I am passionate about the job or work “.
+At the end, what would be the result?
+If money will not end it, then, be ready to create a nation of poverty.
 Finally, to erase poverty, let your mind be engulfed with an assumed wealth.